-DMA 020 Fractions and Decimals .75 .50 0 1
+DMA 020 Fractions and Decimals

-Prerequisites: Satisfactory scores on the college placement tests or DMA 010 Corequisites: Satisfactory scores on the college placement tests or DRE 096 and covers related problems.
+Prerequisites: Satisfactory placement or DMA 010 Corequisites: Satisfactory placement or DRE 096

+This course provides a conceptual study of the relationship between fractions and decimals and covers related problems.
 Topics include application of operations and solving contextual application problems, including determining the circumference and area of circles with the concept of pi.
 Upon completion, students should be able to demonstrate an understanding of the connections between fractions and decimals.